I want to do a post on the wear ring, it’s purpose, and the symptoms of a damaged one.

 Why Don’t They Put A Screen Over The Intake?

 I get this often.
 A screen over the intake would solve many of the problems with sucking rocks and other debris in.
-But it also stops the water from coming in too.

 Is The Wear Ring Perfect?

 No, the wear ring is not perfect, but it does help the whole jet pump housing.

 Sometimes something so big can come in and damage the wear ring and the impeller.
 So, it’s important to be careful when riding and be aware of your surroundings.